Stormwater Compliance Tools And Resources

 - Example of an Operations and Maintenance Plan for a residential subdivision

-- Operation and Maintenance Agreement Template for Private Projects – Contact MCSTOPPP for editable Word Document format.
-The body of this document is locked but can be customized by unlocking it using the password “stormwater”.
+- Operation and Maintenance Agreement Template for Private Projects (PDF version) or (Editable Word Document) – The body of Word document is locked but can be customized by unlocking it using the password “stormwater”.

-- Operations and Maintenance Declaration for Public Projects – Contact MCSTOPPP for editable Word Document format.
-The body of this document is locked but can be customized by unlocking it using the password “stormwater”.
+- Operations and Maintenance Declaration for Public Projects (PDF version) or (Editable Word Document) – The body of the Word document is locked but can be customized by unlocking it using the password “stormwater”.

 - Regulated Project Inventory Template

 - Stormwater facility maintenance contractors in the San Francisco Bay Area

 - BASMAA Post Construction Manual – Chapter 5

 E.12.i Annual Self-Certification Inspection Form Template – Stormwater management facility self-inspection form template

 E.12.j Reporting table template and instructions